josiahfalde/parakaleo/replit.md

 ## Overview

-This is a Streamlit-based medical clinic charting application designed for mobile and tablet use.
-The application provides a user-friendly interface for medical professionals to manage patient data, create visualizations, and generate reports.
-The system is built with Python/Streamlit and includes data processing capabilities with support for Excel and CSV file formats.
+This is a comprehensive Streamlit-based medical clinic charting application designed for mobile medical missions in the Dominican Republic and Haiti.
+The system provides location-based patient numbering (DR00001, H00001), comprehensive lab testing (urinalysis, glucose, pregnancy), preset medication management with lab-dependent prescribing, and multi-role interfaces for triage nurses, doctors, lab technicians, pharmacy staff, and administrators.

 ## System Architecture